+- the bathroom to empty her bladder.
+If she can do so without difficulty, and is comfortable with the pessary in place, and the pessary remains in position upon re-examination, this is a good indication that the correct size may have been selected.
+Prolapse reduction may resolve cervical vaginal irritation.
+Verification of cervical cytology (pap) and or biopsy as clinically indicated.
 Note: If the patient is unable to urinate with the pessary in position, remove it and fit her with the next smaller size.
-Repeat as necessary.

-- 5. If the patient can void without difficulty, and the pessary remains in position upon re-examination, and the patient is comfortable with the pessary in place, this is a good indication that the correct size may have been selected.
-Patient experience may vary. - 6.
-Examine the patient while she is in the standing position to ensure the pessary has not shifted position.
+Repeat as necessary. - If the patient can void without difficulty, and the pessary remains in position upon re-examination, and the patient is comfortable with the pessary in place, this is a good indication that the correct size may have been selected.
+Patient experience may vary.
+8. Examine the patient while she is in the standing position to ensure - the pessary has not shifted position.
 The patient should not feel the pessary once it is in position.
-The pessary should not be too loose as it may turn or be expelled and it should not be too tight as it may cause discomfort. - The healthcare professional should be able to sweep one finger between the pessary and the vaginal walls.
+The pessary should not be too loose as it may turn or be expelled and it should not be too tight as it may cause discomfort.
+The healthcare professional should be able to sweep one finger - between the pessary and the vaginal walls.
 If there is not enough space to do this, the next smaller size should be tried.
-If excessive space exists, the pessary will not be effective and may rotate or even be expelled. - It is sometimes necessary to refit the patient with a different size or type of pessary after a period of time.
+If excessive space exists, the pessary will not be effective and may rotate or even be expelled. - 10.
+It is sometimes necessary to refit the patient with a different size or type of pessary after a period of time.
 Do not assume that a replacement will always be the same size as the previous one.
-Check the fitting to ensure continued patient comfort and relief of symptoms. - 9.
+Check the fitting to ensure continued patient comfort and relief of symptoms. - 11.
 Ulcerations and erosions frequently occur in cases of complete prolapse due to irritation of the exteriorized cervix or vaginal wall.
 Whenever possible, reducing the mass and treating the irritation are primary steps before using a pessary.
 Prolapse reduction may resolve cervical vaginal irritation.
-Verification of cervical cytology (pap) and or biopsy is clinically indicated. - Dupsy is cumcany indicated.
+Verification of cervical cytology (pap) and or biopsy as clinically indicated. - 12.
 During each visit, the vagina should be carefully inspected for evidence of pressure or allergic reaction.
 The patient should be questioned concerning douching, discharge, disturbance of bowel function or urination.
-It may be necessary to fit another size or an entirely different type of pessary. - 11.
-At the physician's discretion, the patient can be instructed in the proper removal, cleaning and reinsertion techniques for her own pessary.
+It may be necessary to fit another size or an entirely different type of pessary.

+13. At the physician's discretion, the patient can be instructed in the proper removal, cleaning and reinsertion techniques for her own pessary.
 This process can be performed nightly or even weekly by the patient under ideal circumstances.